dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 ```

 Now, we have a DataFrame containing only two columns, "features" which contains vector-represented
-"sepal length", "sepal width", "petal length" and "petal width" and "classIndex" which has Integer-typed
+"sepal length", "sepal width", "petal length" and "petal width" and "classIndex" which has Double-typed
 labels.
 A DataFrame like this (containing vector-represented features and numeric labels) can be fed to XGBoost4J-Spark's training engine directly.